 Without even considering the military applications for VR and AR, the consumer market is still willing to give VR a chance to see what it can do.
 As for AR, the field is wide open for innovations in a growing list of industries.
 And if the visionaries are right, you ain't seen nothing yet.

 The VR/AR story is shaping up to be more about exploiting each technology to it's fullest potential, rather than deciding which is better.
-VR will never overtake AR in providing practical real-world applications, and AR is unlikely to dominate the gaming and entertainment space — at least as they are currently defined.
+Virtual Reality will never overtake Augmented Reality in providing practical real-world applications, and Augmented Reality is unlikely to dominate the gaming and entertainment space — at least as they are currently defined.

 Both VR and AR utilize high definition displays, but the similarities end there.
 VR completely immerses the user in an artificial environment, while AR introduces artificial elements into the user’s real environment.
 These distinctions make VR the clear choice for 3D games and 3D video, and AR more suited for real-world applications where a contextual overlay of information is presented in real time as the user continues to interact with the real world.